-Due to the current situation, we are not open to the public and many of our usual activities have been suspended.
+Due to the current situation, many of our usual activities are still suspended.
 We will continue to follow government guidelines to decide when it is safe and appropriate to re-open the centre.

 We are running our Food Hub so local residents experiencing food poverty can receive a weekly food bag during the lockdown and beyond.
 We are also supporting local residents to start local food co-ops run for and by them, with the aim to reduce food bills and food waste through bulk buying and accessing food surplus.

 We distribute food boxes with essential items (fresh and cupboard food) every Tuesday.

 If you need help and live in one of the following postcodes: N5 1, N5 2, N4 2, N4 3 and N7 7, contact us on 020 7690 1300 or firstname.lastname@example.org

 Our Community Team also provides regular telephone support and befriending services.